How to Decide the Best Time of Year to Visit Japan

 Japan in Spring (March-May) :

-Spring is arguably the best time to go: Japan enters the iconic cherry blossom season, and the country comes alive with spring colours.
-These beautiful blooms create picturesque scenes across the country, making it a must-see for travellers.
+Spring in Japan is arguably the most beautiful time to visit: Japan enters the iconic cherry blossom season, and the country comes alive with spring colours.
+The wide variety of spring blossoms creates picturesque scenes across the country, making it a must-see for travellers.

 During this time, the weather is typically mild, with temperatures in Tokyo ranging from 13-23°C (55-73°F).
 Spring is the most reliably sunny season, with clear and sunny skies before the summer months arrive.
 Cherry blossoms generally start blooming in late March in central Japan, while northern areas see their blossoms in mid to late April.